jckrft/nether-zone/README.md

 ### MVP

 * Create React app
-* Create and impliment Airtable with a GET and POST
+* Create and impliment Airtable
+* Use Axios for a GET and POST
-* Utilize six separate components
+* Utilize six components
 * Style using CSS & Flex Box
 * Using Bootstrap carousel, populate each page with specific quote images
 * Add a media query for mobile